 If that’s something you want to bust through the use of a mental health routine, you’ll want to start with a few dietary changes.
 A few more brain boosting meals per week could be the most crucial element of your mental health routine, as the nutrients we take in have everything to do with the chemicals we then generate.

 But what should you change?
 Well, you may want to pack a few more antioxidants into your meals, as they’re good for the brain and help to clear the way for healthy cell growth.
 Leafy greens like Kale and Broccoli are good for this.
+If you can’t eat them fresh, get a high quality greens powder!

-From here you can purchase some Nootrum shilajit and incorporate that into your overall diet.
-The product is packed with fulvic acid and that’s been found to boost brain function over time as well.
 All in all, however, simply make sure your meals and snacks taste good and bring a lot of vitamins and minerals into your body – sometimes they’re the missing piece of the jigsaw!

 Understand Your Triggers